-One of the root causes of nomads’ gradual disappearance is the economic hardships they are experiencing in their nomadic life.
-And, this is exactly what we intend to improve.
+One of the root causes of the nomads’ gradual disappearance is the economic hardships they are experiencing in their nomadic life.
+This is exactly what we intend to improve.
 We wish to act as a link; to link the nomads with those who cherish their precious heritage so that the nomads would be able to provide them with the treasures of their life & culture.

 This can be achieved either through the nomads’ products or services.
 Where possible, we are going to engage locals and their eco-friendly services to support the local economy.
-And, we are careful we are engaging our nomad partners equally so that each one of them has equal share of the income.
+And, we are careful about engaging our nomad partners equally so that each one of them has an equal share of the income.

-If nomadic life ceases to exist, then these people will inevitably gather in villages, as has been witnessed in the Balooch nomads in south east of Iran.
-Soon after these nomads turned to a sedentary lifestyle, they depleted the water reservoirs around their villages and now face serious obstacles for themselves, their farms and their animals.
+If nomadic life ceases to exist, then these people will inevitably gather in villages, as has been witnessed in the Balooch nomads in the southeast of Iran.
+Soon after these nomads turned to a sedentary lifestyle, they depleted the water reservoirs around their villages and now face serious obstacles for themselves, their farms, and their animals.

 By supporting the nomads and encouraging their lifestyle, we are making sure that they don’t turn to other lifestyles that endanger nature.

-There have always been some travelers who seek thoughtful immersion in nomadic heritage, discovering their cultural heritage, unequaled lifestyle and ancient customs.
-They favour Untours to let them delve deep into destination culture and mingle with the locals to savour the journey.
+There have always been some travelers who seek thoughtful immersion in nomadic heritage, discovering their cultural heritage, unparalleled lifestyle, and ancient customs.
+They favor to be ‘untourists’ to delve deep into the destination culture and mingle with the locals to savor the journey.
 They wish to have active contribution rather than passive consumption.
 And, this is another main concern of us: to make sure they achieve what they yearn for.